Hannahathome/Intelligent-Interactive-Products/README.md

 ## Processing
 Processing is a type of sketchbook software, often used to visualise data.
 It can be used to do this via the serial connections.
-Downloading processing can be done [here](https://processing.org/download/).
+Downloading Processing can be done [here](https://processing.org/download/).
 For any additional information or help, please read the [tutorials](https://processing.org/tutorials/) or use the [reference](https://processing.org/reference/).

 # Files in this repository